AlisAquilae/Academia/content/Courses/Hydrogeology.md

 ---

 # 🔎 Introduction
-The course presents an overview of the role of soil and water in the landscape.
-Central topic is the diversity and coherence in space and time, especially the factors that determine the role of water for human use and nature.
+This course consists of three main parts 1) an exploration of the field of hydrogeology, and an explanation and application of its main principles; 2) an introduction to the numerical modeling of groundwater flow with examples from a variety of geological settings; 3) a course demonstrating hydrogeological field data collection and interpretation.

 # 📖 Course Material
 The literature for this course consists of a reader which has been divided into 3 parts